Constraint on parameters of a rotating black hole in Einstein-bumblebee theory by quasi-periodic oscillations: Constraint on parameters of a rotating black hole in Einstein-bumblebee theory by quasi-periodic oscillations

 The radial epicyclic frequency $\nu_r$ and the vertical epicyclic frequency $\nu_{\theta}$ can be written as $\nu_r=\Omega_r/2\pi$ and $\nu_{\theta}=\Omega_{\theta}/2\pi$, respectively.
 Inserting metric functions (\ref{metric}) into Eq.(\ref{jsd0}) , we can find the azimuthal frequency

 where $a^*\equiv a/M$.
 It is easy to find that the azimuthal frequency $\nu_{\phi}$ decreases with the Lorentz symmetry breaking parameter $l$ for the rotating case.
+From Eq.(\ref{jsd0}), one can find that this behavior of $\nu_{\phi}$ with $l$ is dominated by the derivatives $g_{\phi\phi,r}$ and $g_{t\phi,r}$ which increase with $l$ in the equatorial plane.
 As $a=0$, one can find that $\nu_{\phi}$ is independent of the parameter $l$.
 Similarly, substituting metric functions (\ref{metric}) into Eqs.(\ref{t0}) and (\ref{jsdd0}), one has